TarekRaafat/autoComplete.js/README.md

 	}
 });
 ```
-3. That's it you're ready to go!
+3. That's it, you're ready to go!

 <br>